Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI/README.md

 <summary><strong>English Version</strong> (Click to expand)</summary>
 <br>

 A GUI tool to simplify the setup of a Pi Network Node on Windows.
-This script automates the installation and configuration of the necessary components.
+This tool automates the installation and configuration of the necessary components.

 ---